 To be eligible to take the Qualifying Examination, you must have satisfied all core requirements, removed all deficiencies, and have at least a "B" average in all coursework.
 You must be enrolled all quarters in which you take any portion of the Qualifying Examination.
-The full list of policies can be found on the Graduate Studies website (http://grad.ucdavis.edu/policies).
+More information about the Qualifying Examination can be found on the Graduate Studies webpage entitled "Doctoral Qualifying Exam" and the full list of policies can be found on the Graduate Studies website (http://grad.ucdavis.edu/policies).